 Worker-owned cooperatives are business enterprises that are owned and governed by their employees.
 All worker cooperatives have two common characteristics: 1) member-owners invest in and own the business together, and share the enterprise’s profits, and 2) decision-making is democratic, with each member having one vote.
-Currently, there are over 300 worker-owned cooperatives in the U.S. operating in a diverse range of industries.
+Currently, there are nearly 400 worker-owned cooperatives in the U.S. operating in a diverse range of industries.
 While the majority are small businesses, with fewer than 50 workers, there are also notable larger enterprises.

 HistoryWorker-owned cooperatives in the United States can be traced back to the early labor movement, when workers—especially artisans and craftsman—formed cooperatives while on strike or after a strike had failed.
 For example, after a 1794 strike in Baltimore, shoemakers self-organized a shoe production facility under worker ownership.
 In the 1880s, the Knights of Labor helped organize hundreds of worker cooperatives.